Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Introduction

-In fact, in traditional software systems, testers rely on coverage metrics as they assume that (1) inputs covering the same part of the source code are homogeneous, i.e, either all or none of these inputs trigger a failure, and (2) the inputs used in testing should be diverse to ensure high coverage~\cite{li2019structural}.
-However these assumptions break down in DNN testing as (1) as opposed to code coverage, neuron coverage does not necessarily fully exercise the implicit logic embedded in DNNs, (2) the homogeneity assumption is broken with adversarial inputs, and (3) increasing the diversity of inputs does not necessarily increase DNNs coverage~\cite{li2019structural}.
+In traditional software systems, testers rely on coverage metrics because they assume that (1) inputs covering the same part of the source code are homogeneous (i.e. either all or none of these inputs trigger a failure), and (2) the inputs used in testing should be diverse to ensure high coverage~\cite{li2019structural}.
+However, these assumptions break down in DNN testing because (1) unlike code coverage, neuron coverage does not fully exercise the implicit logic embedded in DNNs; (2) the homogeneity assumption is broken with adversarial inputs; and (3) increasing the diversity of inputs does not necessarily increase DNN coverage~\cite{li2019structural}.
 Further, most coverage studies rely on adversarial inputs to validate their proposed criteria~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural,kim2019guiding,gerasimou2020importance}.
-These inputs are, however, mostly unrealistic and are used to study the robustness of the DNN model instead of its accuracy.
+However, these inputs are mostly unrealistic and used to study the robustness of the DNN model instead of its accuracy.
 While state-of-the-art coverage criteria have been largely validated with artificial inputs generated based on adversarial methods, their claimed sensitivity to adversarial inputs does not necessarily mean that they relate to the fault detection capability of natural test input sets.
-This is confirmed by some studies~\cite{li2019structural,chen2020deep} that have failed to find a significant correlation between coverage and the number of misclassified inputs in a natural test inputs set, despite a positive correlation in the presence of adversarial test inputs.
+This is confirmed by various studies~\cite{li2019structural,chen2020deep} that have failed to find a significant correlation between coverage and the number of misclassified inputs in a natural test input set, despite a positive correlation in the presence of adversarial test inputs.
 Consequently, coverage criteria may be ineffective in guiding DNN testing to increase the fault-detection capability of natural test input sets.
-Further, another study~\cite{dong2019there} found that retraining DNN models with new input sets that improve coverage does not help increase the robustness of the model to adversarial attacks.
+Further, another study~\cite{dong2019there} found that retraining DNN models with new input sets that improve coverage does not increase the robustness of the model to adversarial attacks.